cardenasc33/receipt-processor-challenge/README.md

 Implemented by Christian Cardenas

-My implementation of a Go webservice program that fulfills the document API presented by Fetch Rewards (https://github.com/fetch-rewards/receipt-processor-challenge).
+My implementation of a Go webservice program that fulfills the documented API presented by Fetch Rewards (https://github.com/fetch-rewards/receipt-processor-challenge).

 This project fulfills the following:
 - API development